wrightrocket/golang-conway-heat/README.md

     	Same as -grid. (default 100)
   -grid int
-    	Sets both the number of rows and columns for the game grid. (default 100) -n	Same as -next. (default true)
+    	Sets both the number of rows and columns for the game grid. (default 100) -h
+      Same as -help
+  -help
+      Display these usage options
+  -n	Same as -next. (default true)
   -next
     	Boolean to determine if next alive cell is shown as a purple color.  (default true)